taehallm/mcpdoc-modal/README.md

 * Open Cascade with `CMD+L` (on Mac).
 * Click `Configure MCP` to open the config file, `~/.codeium/windsurf/mcp_config.json`.
-* Update with `langgraph-docs-mcp` as noted above.
+* Update with `modal-docs-mcp` as noted above.

 ![Screenshot 2025-03-19 at 11 02 52 AM](https://github.com/user-attachments/assets/d45b427c-1c1e-4602-820a-7161a310af24)

 * Update `Windsurf Rules/Global rules` with the following (or similar):

 ```
-for ANY question about LangGraph, use the langgraph-docs-mcp server to help answer --
+for ANY question about Modal Cloud, use the modal-docs-mcp server to help answer --
 + call list_doc_sources tool to get the available llms.txt file
 + call fetch_docs tool to read it
 + reflect on the urls in llms.txt